-The common sense advice "Please do not drink alcohol during pregnancy!" still applies but it is now validated and backed up by our work that shows that prenatal alcohol exposure can lead to both the deficiency in cortical interhemispheric connectivity and cognitive impairment occurring both from occasional and from consistent drinking.
-Furthermore, our study reveals quantitatively a strong correlation between the inter-hemispheric functional connectivity and cognitive performance for healthy control and prenatal alcohol exposure subjects.
-This work presents a major evidence that children exposed to alcohol prenatally are at risk of suffering from impaired cognitive abilities and other secondary factors, providing the recommendation of no safe amount of alcohol consumption during pregnancy.
+The common sense advice "Please do not drink alcohol during pregnancy!" still applies, but it is now validated and backed up by our work that shows that prenatal alcohol exposure can lead to both deficiency in cortical inter-hemispheric connectivity and cognitive impairment occurring from both occasional and consistent drinking.
+Furthermore, our study reveals quantitatively a strong correlation between inter-hemispheric functional connectivity and cognitive performance for healthy control and prenatal alcohol exposure subjects.
+This work presents major evidence that children exposed to alcohol prenatally are at risk of suffering from impaired cognitive abilities and other secondary factors, providing the recommendation of no safe amount of alcohol consumption during pregnancy.